5 Essential Questions to Ask Before You Buy or Adopt a Pet in Castle Rock

 Other tips for adopting in Castle Rock:

 - If you’re adopting your cat or dog from a rescue group or shelter, be sure to ask why the previous owner gave the pet up.
 Oftentimes, it’s because the owner didn’t have time to spend with that animal or train the pet properly.
 But sometimes, there are deeper behavioral issues.
 In asking the question, you can make a more informed adoption decision for your family.
+(Be on the lookout for rescue dogs exhibiting this behavior.)

 - Take your new dog or cat to a veterinarian for a health checkup and to discuss any behavioral issues.
 Breeders and pet shops often require veterinary visits within 48 to 72 hours.
 (Check your contract.)
 Rescue groups and shelters often suggest a veterinary checkup within 14 days.